 “And you, being dead in your sins and the uncircumcision of your flesh, hath he quickened together with him, having forgiven you all trespasses; Blotting out the handwriting of ordinances that was against us, which was contrary to us, and took it out of the way, nailing it to his cross; And having spoiled principalities and powers, he made a shew of them openly, triumphing over them in it.
-Let no man therefore judge you in meat, or in drink, or in respect of an holyday, or of the new moon, or of the sabbath days: Which are a shadow of things to come; but the body is of Christ.”
+Let no man therefore judge you in meat, or in drink, or in respect of an Holyday, or of the New Moon, or of the Sabbath days: Which are a shadow of things to come; but the body is of Christ.”
 (Colossians 2:13-17)

 “And the LORD spake unto Moses, saying, Speak unto the children of Israel, and say unto them, Concerning the Feasts of the LORD, which ye shall proclaim to be holy convocations, even these are My Feasts.”
-(Colossians 23:1, 2)
+(Leviticus 23:1, 2)

 God then outlines all of His Feasts:

 - The Passover (Verses 4, 5)

 - The Days of Unleavened Bread (Verses 6-8)

 - Day of Atonement (Verses 26-32)

 This is important because one group of Sabbatarians claim that the weekly Seventh-day Sabbath should not be grouped in among God's annual Sabbaths such as The Feast of Trumpets and The Day of Atonement, which are called Sabbaths in Leviticus 23:24,32.
 But this does injustice to God’s clear word as seen above.
 Interestingly, they try to use Leviticus 23:37,38 as their proof-text: